 Then he shocked me by shouting, “I don’t think so!
 Deep down in your heart you already know that: you already know just what your most grievous sins are!”

-Then he peered out across this great multitude, make the most of a dramatic pause.
+Then he peered out across this great multitude, made the most of a dramatic pause.
 “Jesus Christ never told anyone he was a sinner.”

 After Dr. Peale’s sermon Dr. Schuller rushed home and grabbed his Bible looking to prove that this statement was incorrect.
 However he states: